bharath12b5/mvn-linux/Building-Kibana.md

 [Kibana](https://www.elastic.co/downloads/kibana) is an open source([Apache Licensed](https://github.com/elastic/kibana/blob/master/LICENSE.md)) analytics and visualization platform designed to work with Elasticsearch.
 It can easily perform advanced data analysis and visualize the data in a variety of charts, tables, and maps by searching, viewing, and interacting with data stored in Elasticsearch indices.

-This recipe is for building Kibana (4.5.1) for Linux on z Systems (SLES12/SLES11/RHEL6/RHEL7/Ubuntu 16.04)
+The instructions provided below specify the steps to build Kibana (4.5.1) on Linux on the IBM z Systems for RHEL 6/7.2, SLES 11/12 and Ubuntu 16.04.

 ### Dependencies:
    - IBM SDK for Node.js (0.12.7 or later)